JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

 .. csv-table:: Filesystem of hpc-login (project data space)
    :header: "", "Homedir", "Workdir", "Scratchdir", "Storedir"
-   :widths: 30, 30, 30, 30, 30
+   :widths: 30, 30, 30, 30

+   "Location", "$HOME", "$HPCPERM", "$SCRATCH"
+   "Disk space", "10 GiB / user", "1 TiB", " 2 TiB"
+   "Inodes (files)", "unlimited", "1 M", "500 k"
-   "Location", "$CCCHOME", "$CCCWORKDIR", "$CCCSCRATCHDIR", "$CCCSTOREDIR" "Disk space", "20 Go / user", "5 To", " 100 To", "Unlimited" "Data lifetime", "Saved", "Not saved", "Purged (60 days)", "Saved on disk/band"
+   "Data lifetime", "Saved", "Not saved", "Purged (30 days)"

 .. tip::

-   We recommend to install Meso-NH on your Homedir, run the simulation on the Workdir and store the files in Storedir.
+   We recommend to install Meso-NH on your Workdir, run the simulation on the Scratchdir (but be careful with the automatic purge after 30 days) and store the files in Workdir.

 To compile Meso-NH package, go to the $HPCPERM directory, connect to an interactive compute node and compile the code:

 .. code-block:: bash

    ecinteractive -c16 -m 16G -t 12:00:00
+   cd $HPCPERM/|MNH_directory_extract_current|/src
    ./configure
+   export MAKEFLAGS='-j 16'
-   . ../profile_mesonh
+   . ../conf/profile_mesonh-LXifx-R8I4-MNH-V|MNH_xyz_version_hyphen_current|-MPIAUTO-O2
    make
    make installmaster

-To run test case examples, do :
+To run test case examples, do:

 .. note::